eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Familiar with software development process.
 	- Note: This is a full-time position.
 	- Location: San Diego, CA.
++ skill set for AI Algorithm Expert/Data Scientist:
+	- Network Energy Advanced Technology Research, Architecture Evolution Design and Strategic Technology Planning
+	- Huawei’s German Research Center in Nuremberg (Nuremberg Research Center) is responsible for Network Energy Advanced Technology Research, Architecture Evolution Design and Strategic Technology Planning.
+	- Responsible for exploring and breeding of the AI/Big Data algorithms and their application in on-board energy, data center energy, telecom energy and PV energy field, etc.
+	- Responsible for technology insight and planning, algorithm research and design, technology development and architecture maintaining of AI technology in energy field.
+	- Supervising a team of AI engineers to solve complex industrial and technical problems using advanced mathematical modeling and optimization technique, including but not limited to, big data pre-processing, problem formulation, feature engineering, algorithm selection, hyper parameters tuning and deployment.
+You will not only supervise the team but should also be able to code and deploy on your own
+	- Analyzing the latest development of industry and academia on industrial AI/Big Data field, participate in open communities and further organizations in industrial AI/Big Data, promote industrial AI/Big Data ecosystem construction and external cooperation, and increase the overall influence of Huawei energy.
+	- Lead the design and subsequent verification and validation of AI/Big Data algorithm concepts in the R&D laboratories.
+	- Essential:
+		* You hold an Master Degree in AI, software development, applied mathematics, statistics, control science or any related field
+		* You provide more than 10 years of experience in AI algorithm, research design ant it's application.
+In addition you have experience in Data Mining in an energy related industry
+		* You hold successful AI and Big Data related project experience in an energy related industry
+		* In-depth knowledge of AI/Big Data, Digital Twin and Operational Optimization algorithm, etc.
+		* Good grasp of at least one or more of the following languages such as Python, Matlab, R, C/C++, Java
+		* In-depth knowledge in at least one or more mainstream algorithm development frameworks such as TensorFlow, Caffe, MXNet, Scikit-Learn.
+		* You have initial experience in leading a development team and have certain encoding capability.
+		* Very good English skills in written and spoken (working language)
+		* Strong learning ability, passion for technology, good communication and coordination skills.
+	- Preferred:
+		* Doctor degree in AI, software development, applied mathematics or any related field with 5 years of experience in AI algorithm and Data Mining in an energy related industry
+		* Further language skills are an plus
 + skill set for SOFTWARE RESEARCH ENGINEER (SAN DIEGO, CA)
 	- A Software Research Engineer is sought by a company providing custom Deep Learning software for image and video analytics in San Diego, CA to perform the following duties:·
 	- Design software architecture to improve software data training and machine learning framework;·